AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 The new key competencies:

-AI Fluency means: Being able to use AI tools confidently.
-Knowing when to use AI and when not to.
-Writing good prompts.
-Critically reviewing results.
-According to McKinsey, demand for this skill has increased 7-fold in just 2 years – faster than any other competency in the labour market.
+AI fluency means using AI tools confidently, knowing when to reach for AI and when not to, writing good prompts, and reviewing results critically.
+According to McKinsey, demand for this skill has grown sevenfold in just two years, faster than any other competency in the labour market.

 What AI cannot replace:

-• Judgement: Deciding whether an AI result is good enough.
-Recognising when something is missing or wrong.
-Bearing responsibility for decisions.
+• Judgement: deciding whether an AI result is good enough.
+Spotting when something is missing or wrong.
+Taking responsibility for decisions.

-These human skills are not becoming less important – they are becoming more valuable, because routine work is falling away.
+These human skills are not becoming less important; they are becoming more valuable as routine work falls away.

 Core Message

-The skills described in the PDAA workflow – detailed planning, intelligent delegating, critical assessing, and systematic codifying – will become the universal core competency for all knowledge workers.
+The skills behind the PDAA workflow (detailed planning, smart delegating, critical assessing, and systematic codifying) will become the universal core competency for every knowledge worker.

 5. Actionable Recommendations